Sports Direct accused of botched spying attempt on UK lawmakers

 The bizarre incident was the latest in a series of public relations disasters for Sports Direct, a 450-store sportswear chain whose working conditions have been likened by media and politicians to those of a Victorian workhouse.

-"I find it extraordinary what was reported this morning, especially for a company that has made declarations that it wants to improve its reputation and its image," business minister Greg Clark told parliament.

-Sports Direct said its board had not authorized the use of a recording device and had no knowledge of the incident.
+Sports Direct said its board had not authorised the use of a recording device and had no knowledge of the incident.

 "The Board is disappointed that reporting of a possible recording device (the veracity of which has yet to be determined) has overshadowed the truly important issues that the visit should have focused on - the true working conditions and worker satisfaction at Shirebrook," it said in a statement.